flipxcrsp/Beyond_the_pitch/README.md

 # 🛡️ Security Tools, so hot right now.

-> Exploring security tools, learning platforms, & lab environments to understand how detection, monitoring, ticketing, & response workflows function.
+> Exploring security tools & learning platforms to understand how detection, monitoring, ticketing, & response work together.
 >
 > HTB, TryHackMe, and Cybrary are training grounds.
 The tools inside them are the real story.